-Round, but many times smaller is the Murano material Lea Lenhart works with: tiny glass beads that are used primarily in the fashion industry, and that some might know from their childhood.
+Round, but many times smaller is the Murano material Lea Lenhart works with tiny glass beads that are used primarily in the fashion industry, and that some of you might know from their childhood.

 From painting to weaving

 Lea comes from St. Gallen in Switzerland.
 After visiting a private art school, she went to the Düsseldorf Art Academy on the advice of her former teacher.
 At that time, she painted with oil and acrylic.

 In a phase of frustration she came to the idea to translate her images into bead pictures.
 Her favorite technique is weaving the beads on a frame.
 Like weavers do since thousands of years, she weaves the pearls with needle and nylon thread on a framework of warp yarns.

 Lea gets her inspiration primarily from nature.
 Lush plant worlds entwine oversized frames, beetles in bold colors show their wings as if they were prepared for a biological study.
 Abstract works play with round shapes and gradients.

 The artist, who has set up her studio in a former school in the north of Düsseldorf loves to experiment with different techniques.
 In some works, Lea adds a painted background to the floating bead level which takes up the subject of the foreground.
 Depending on the angle from which you look at these images the different dimensions create a new effect.